The New Jersey company will relocate to the 300,000-square-foot warehouse now under development.

 Cra-Z-Art is a division of LaRose Industries LLC, which is based in Randolph, New Jersey.

-VanTrust Executive Vice President John Carey said Monday that his company has entered into an agreement with The Silverman Group of Basking Ridge, New Jersey, building when the shell is completed.
+VanTrust Executive Vice President John Carey said Monday that his company has entered into an agreement with The Silverman Group of Basking Ridge, New Jersey, to buy the building when the shell is completed.
 That is expected late summer.

 Carey said The Silverman Group has leased the building to Cra-Z-Art.
 Tenant build-out is separate from the shell construction.